abbychau/multiqueue2/Readme.md

 but then gotten stuck will block readers from progressing.
 There is a lockless MPMC bounded queue, but it requires a statically known max senders and I don't think can be extended to broadcast.
 In practice, it will rarely ever matter.

-<a name = "ft2">2</a> These benchmarks had extremely varying benchmarks so I took the upper bound.
-On some other machines
-they showed only minor performance differences compared to the spsc case so I think in practice the effective throughput will be much higher